Global Health - Kenya

 WSU Global Health - Kenya represents the public health mission of Washington State University in the Republic of Kenya, a One Health mission that links human health with the health of animals and the environment.
 The vision of Washington State University Global Health is to promote equity in health and opportunity for all people.
 Its mission is to provide innovative solutions to global health challenges through research, education, global outreach, and application of disease control at the interfaces of animals, humans, and the shared environment.

 Realizing this mission in East Africa requires continuity of commitment that transcends any single grant or contract, and listens, engages, and acts in collaboration with academic and governmental and non-governmental institutions.
 WSU Global Health-Kenya represents this commitment, specifically in Kenya and broadly in East Africa.

-We are very proud of the team that supports the Paul G. Allen School for Global Animal Health.
+We are very proud of the team that supports the Paul G. Allen School for Global Health.
 Our team of acclaimed scholars, exceptional administrative staff, and dedicated graduate students are making outstanding contributions to the health of animals and people worldwide.
 The unique aspect of the Global Health Kenya work on the human-animal interface has attracted team members with talent and focus.

 Global Health - Kenya is committed to a sustainable professional staff that supports faculty research and partner relations by developing more long-term contracts and programmed opportunities for continuing education and advancement.

 Selestine Njoga serves as the administration manager in Nairobi, bringing proven administrative strengths to the multiple partner contracts and grants of Global Health - Kenya, totaling approximately $1 million annually.
 From budget to procurement, the manager and team provides research administration with a focus on compliance on government and partner policies and project objectives.

 Phone: +254 723523 432